-Grades earned: A = 4 x number of credit hours, B=3, C=2.
+Grades earned: $A = 4 \times 10^{-5} \text{ m}$ x number of credit hours, B=3, C=2.

-• Students must have completed MA 135.
-College Algebra (or its equivalent) with a grade of C or better, but it will not be included in the grade point calculation.
+- Students must have completed MA 135.
+College Algebra (O, T►) (or its equivalent) with a grade of C or better, but it will not be included in the grade point calculation. - Only official transcripts and verification of admission assessment test scores will be used. - Applicants not meeting the deadline will not be considered for admission.